Note: This is one of a series of 8 workshops called Foundations For Connecting With God. (Click here to see the full series overview)

 - God is very pleased to talk/work through every one of our concerns with us.

 Earth is a battleground.
 It seems that the freedom to choose not to love God has also been given to the angels and the creatures of heaven and that many of them have chosen not to love God.
 This opens up the whole topic of satan and evil spiritual forces that are actively opposed to God and God’s loving purposes.
 While I don’t have a lot of time to go into this topic I will briefly mention several points which are relevant to our topic of increasing people’s awareness of God’s presence in our community life.
-First, it seems that God has allowed satan and these rebellious spiritual forces to have some influence upon the Earth.
-While I do not pretend to understand all of the reasons why a loving God would allow this, my guess is that it has something to do with the importance of really giving humans the freedom to choose God by allowing us to have a very real alternative to God (at least for a season during the present age.)
+First, it seems that God has allowed satan and these rebellious spiritual forces to have some influence upon the Earth for the time being.
+While I do not pretend to understand all of the reasons why a loving God would allow this, my guess is that it has something to do with the importance of really giving humans the freedom to choose God by allowing us to have a very real alternative to God.
 Thus the earth is a place where both heavenly and hell-bent creatures are at work to influence human choices and lives.
-This is why our life on Earth can have aspects of both heaven and hell.
-Worship, prayer, and loving fellowship are things that the enemy seems to greatly fear and sometimes we may notice spiritual resistance or opposition that seems to be attempting to put obstacles in the way of these activities.
-In Christ we have authority to command anything opposed to God to go directly to Jesus feet and to pray for spiritual protection, sometimes we just need to remember to enforce our authority in Christ.
+This is why our life on Earth seems to have aspects of both heaven and hell.
+Worship, prayer, and loving fellowship are things that the enemy seems to greatly fear and attempt to interfere with.
+When we notice unusual blockages to doing good and loving things it may be that malignant spiritual forces are attempting to put obstacles in the way of these activities.
+In Christ we have authority to command anything opposed to God to go directly to Jesus feet for him to deal with directly, sometimes we just need to remember to enforce our authority in Christ.
+(Note there are some instances where deeper work is needed to clear things out, I recommend reading Dr Karl Lehman’s essays at www.kclehman.com on dealing with the demonic including his essay titled: “Understanding and Dealing with Demonic Oppression and Interference: Common Concerns.” is a good place to start.)

-God is very pleased to talk/work through every one of our concerns with us: While understanding the ideas that love must be free to choose and that Earth is a battle ground can be very helpful, when it comes down to our life experience it can still be extremely hard to believe that God could actually be loving in the face of some of the terrible things that happen in this world.
-I have found that God is always pleased to talk with people about their feelings and questions in the face of confusing and bad things that happen in the world and particularly in their own lives.
-Often the first thing people need is a safe space to share directly with God what they are feeling.
-A good place do this is with an experienced prayer minister who can help hold the space for you and guide you along.
+God is very pleased to talk/work through every one of our concerns with us: While understanding the ideas that love must be free to choose and that Earth is a battle ground can be very helpful, when it comes down to our life experience it can still be extremely hard to believe that God could actually be loving in the face of some of the things we may suffer in our lives.
+I have found that God is always glad to talk with people about their feelings and questions in the face of confusing and bad things that happen in the world and particularly in their own lives.
+Often the first thing people need is a safe person to share with and then they need a safe space to share directly with God about their confusion, anger, etc for what God has allowed.
+A good place do this is with an experienced prayer minister or mental health professional who can help hold a safe space for you and guide you along.
 (Our workshops and exercises are too brief and simple for this deeper level of work but our 6 week training groups, especially intermediate or advanced groups may be an adequate setting.)

-I remember in one of my early Immanuel Prayer ministry sessions the memory of a friend who had had an accident came up.
-I was having difficulty sensing Jesus presence.
+Personal example of sharing anger with God: I remember in one of my early Immanuel Prayer ministry sessions the memory of a friend who had had an accident came up.
+When I tried to perceive Jesus presence in the memory was not able to sense his presence.
 My facilitator coached me to ask God what was in the way.
-I realized how angry I felt that God had allowed this accident.
-The person facilitating my session gave me options of how I could start expressing my feelings to God and I chose to write them down in imagination.
-As I envisioned myself as a kid in the memory sitting down at a table and writing a long list of all the things that made me angry about the situation I suddenly had a very strong sense that Jesus was standing behind me watching me write my list.
-He looked on patiently until I finished the list.
-When I was done he motioned to me to sit down beside him and I had the very clear sense that he wanted to read through the entire list together to make sure that he fully understood each item.
+I realized how angry I felt that God had allowed this accident and the anger seemed to be blocking my awareness of his presence.
+The person facilitating my session suggested a number of options of how I might start expressing my feelings to God.
+I chose to write them down in imagination.
+As I envisioned myself as a kid in the memory sitting down at a table and writing a long list of all the things that made me angry about the situation I suddenly had a sense that Jesus was standing just a little bit behind me quietly watching as I wrote my list.
+He looked on patiently until I finished and when I was done he motioned, inviting me to sit down beside him and I had the very clear sense that he wanted to read through the entire list together to make sure that he fully understood each item.
 My anger melted.
 I couldn’t believe his gentleness and how clearly he genuinely cared about every frustration I had about this experience.
 It took more work over a number of sessions to resolve that experience but an important change happened in that I was now able to perceive God’s presence in the memory and I now realized how much God cared.
+It seemed that the anger no longer blocked my awareness of God’s presence.

 In the many sessions I have facilitated for others helping them engage directly with God about their anger and confusion I’ve always seen God respond with similar care and concern.
-I have found that when people are willing to carry the conversation to completion with God they always eventually end up feeling peaceful at an emotional and relational level regarding their concerns even if their logical brain cannot make full sense of all the details.
+I have found that when people are willing to stay with the conversation/interaction, honestly sharing their hearts, and genuinely paying attention to God’s response, they begin to feel increasingly peaceful at an emotional and relational level regarding their concerns even if their logical brain cannot make full sense of all the reasons why.

 - Expressing love to God directly.